Giants vs. Brewers Player Props Betting Odds

-Christian Yelich is among the players with prop bets for the taking when the Milwaukee Brewers and the San Francisco Giants meet at American Family Field on Friday (starting at 8:10 PM ET).
+Player props are listed for Christian Yelich and Thairo Estrada, among others, when the Milwaukee Brewers host the San Francisco Giants at American Family Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!